openTCS/opentcs-integration-example/README.md

 # openTCS integration project example

-This allows to easily create a skeleton of a new openTCS integration project.
+This template allows to easily create a skeleton of a new openTCS integration project.
+Which openTCS release it is based on is defined in [gradle/dependency-versions.gradle](gradle/dependency-versions.gradle).
+(Usually, this should be the latest release.)

 ## Recommended usage

-`gradlew cloneProject <-PintegrationName=SomeName> <-PclassPrefix=SomePrefix>`
+1. Run `gradlew cloneProject <-PintegrationName=SomeName> <-PclassPrefix=SomePrefix>`.

-The result will be a new integration project in the `build/` directory.
+   The result will be a new integration project skeleton in the `build/` directory.
+2. Copy the newly created project skeleton somewhere else to work on it.
+   (The `build/` directory will be deleted whenever `gradlew clean` is run, which would also delete your project.)

 ## Licensing